jfdm/edda/CONTRIBUTING.md

 $ git push origin fix/master/my_contrib
 ```

-1. Go to GitHub and submit a pull request to `idris-protocol-examples`
+1. Go to GitHub and submit a pull request to `edda`

 From there you will have to wait on my response to the request.
 This response might be an accept or some changes/improvements/alternatives will be suggest.